michaelmayer2/pulumi-recipes/README.md

 ## Recipes

-The recipes below have been tested and are confirmed to work.
-Additional recipes can be found in [recipes/wip/](./recipes/wip/).
-These recipes are still a work in progress.

 | Name                                             | Descritption                                                                | Architecture                                    |
 | ------------------------------------------------ | --------------------------------------------------------------------------- | ----------------------------------------------- |
 | [rsw-single-server**](recipes/rsw-single-server) | A single server deployment of RStudio Workbench with code-server installed. | ![](recipes/rsw-single-server/infra.drawio.png) |